Which of the following statements correctly describes the concept... | Channels for Pearson+

 1

-Identify the Brønsted-Lowry theory, which defines acids and bases in terms of proton transfer.

-According to the Brønsted-Lowry theory, an acid is a substance that donates a proton (H⁺) to another substance.
+Understand the definition of an acid in the context of organic chemistry.
+According to the Brønsted-Lowry theory, an acid is a substance that can donate a proton (H⁺ ion) to another substance.

-A base, in the Brønsted-Lowry theory, is a substance that accepts a proton (H⁺) from another substance.

-Review the given statements and identify which one aligns with the Brønsted-Lowry definition of acids and bases.
+Evaluate the first statement: 'Acid strength is determined by the ability of an acid to accept a proton.'
+This describes a base, not an acid, as bases accept protons.

+Evaluate the second statement: 'Acid strength is determined by the molecular weight of the acid.'
+Molecular weight does not directly determine acid strength; rather, it is the ability to donate a proton.

 Watch next